CrunchyData/pgmonitor/hugo/content/changelog/v5_upgrade/_index.md

 ### Prometheus
 All postgres_exporter Prometheus targets can now be removed.
-If alerting had been set up, they are all likely setting off alarms now that they had been shut down and removed during the previous step.
-This can make it easier to identify which targets can be removed.
-Otherwise, the default location for Prometheus targets used by previous instructions is `/etc/prometheus/auto.d/`.
-Please check your Prometheus installation for possible additional target locations.
-In that location, remove any targets for the postgres_exporter.
+The default location for Prometheus targets is `/etc/prometheus/auto.d/`, but please check your Prometheus installation for possible additional target locations.
+In the identified location(s), remove any targets for the postgres_exporter.
 The default ports for postgres_exporter were 9187 and 9188, so any targets with these ports should be examined for removal.
-Once this is done, you can simply reload Prometheus to clear these targets and any related alerts should clear.
+Note that if alerting had previously been enabled, the previous step likely caused multiple alters to fire; once this step is done, you can simply reload Prometheus to clear these targets and any related alerts should resolve themselves.

 ```bash
 sudo systemctl reload prometheus